Special Rescue Guinea Pig Info

 - Regular nail trims will help keep your guinea pig from developing health problems.
 Nail clippers used for people are safe to use for piggies.

-To get started, submit the adoption questionnaire below.
+To get started, submit an adoption questionnaire from the individual pet’s profile.
 From there, our Adoption team will email you a scheduling link to set up a time to talk on the phone to discuss needs specific to guinea pigs and whether the pet will be a good fit for your lifestyle.

 If you are ready to move forward with the adoption after your phone consultation, an appointment will be set up for you to pick up your guinea pig at OHS.
 You will also pay your $15 adoption fee per guinea pig at this time.
-Our Adoptions team will be doing contactless adoptions and the guinea pig we select will be brought to your car.
+Our Adoptions team will be doing contactless adoptions and the guinea pig will be brought out to you.

 Important note: Please add [email protected] to your address book to ensure you don’t miss any important communications from us.